Metaswitch/clearwater-readthedocs/docs/Clearwater_DNS_Usage.md

     dime-1                 IN AAAA  4::1
     dime-2                 IN AAAA  4::2
     ;
-    ; Cluster A and AAAA records - sprout picks randomly from these. hs                     IN A     4.0.0.1
+    ; Cluster A and AAAA records - sprout, bono and ellis pick randomly from these. hs                     IN A     4.0.0.1
     hs                     IN A     4.0.0.2
     hs                     IN AAAA  4::1